Search by Keyword

 (John Lennon – Paul McCartney)

-With all of the creative songwriting output from the Lennon / McCartney team in 1963, as well as the magnitude of their incredibly busy schedule during the beginnings of their catapult to fame, it is only to be expected that a song or two might not receive the attention it deserved, even if that song is a masterpiece.
+With all the creative songwriting output from the Lennon / McCartney team in 1963, as well as the magnitude of their incredibly busy schedule during the start of their catapult to fame, it is only to be expected that a song or two might not receive the attention it rightfully deserved, even if that song is a masterpiece.
 This is truly the case with the beautifully written “All I’ve Got To Do.”

-It appears that the average Beatles fan of today hasn’t heard of this song.
-It rarely if ever gets any exposure.
-It has never appeared on any compilation or "greatest hits" package.
+It sadly appears that the average Beatles' fan of today hasn't heard of this song and it rarely if ever receives exposure.
+It was never included on any compilation or "greatest hits" package.
 It’s almost never featured in any Beatles tribute band set list.
 Even The Beatles themselves viewed it with little regard.
 In their entire career, this song was only in their focus for one day; the day that it was recorded.
-After that day, the song was possibly never brought up or thought about again.
-Even in interviews about their songwriting throughout the rest of their lives, both Lennon and McCartney barely mention a word about the song.
+After that day, "All I've Got To Do" was possibly never thought about by the band ever again.
+Even when interviewed about their songwriting, Lennon and McCartney barely mention a word about the song.

 Songwriting History

-The only indication made in print as to the time the song was written is given by author Steve Turner, author of "A Hard Day's Write," suggesting sometime in the year 1961.
-While this very well could be the case, what is known is that The Beatles never performed the song live throughout their career, whether in their formative years at The Cavern or in Hamburg, nor after their fame solidified from 1963 onward.
+The only indication made in print as to the time period when "All I've Got To Do" was written was in Steve Turner's 1994 book "A Hard Day's Write," the author suggesting sometime in the year 1961.
+While this very well could be true, what is known is that The Beatles never performed this song live throughout their career; not in their early Cavern appearances or in Hamburg, nor after their fame solidified from 1963 onward.

-One final argument in favor of the song’s being written at a later date, such as September of 1963, is the fact that it was written with American audiences in mind.
-The depiction of calling a girl on the phone was something that was common with US teenagers in the early '60s but not in Britain, so Lennon purposely put this in to appeal to the youth of America.
-For instance, regarding the song “No Reply” which also mentioned calling a girl on the phone, Lennon states "I had the image of walking down the street and seeing her silhouetted in the window and not answering the phone, although I have never called a girl in my life because phones weren’t part of the English child’s life."
-It should also be noted, however, that the Jerry Reed-written hit "That's All You Gotta Do" as recorded by Brenda Lee, which peaked at #6 on the US Billboard Hot 100 in 1960, has remarkably similar lyrics, right down to the plea to "call me on the telephone."
-Therefore this song is likely to have been an influence in writing "All I've Got To Do," if even only subliminally.
+One final argument in favor of the song’s being written at a later date, possibly September of 1963, is the fact that it was apparently written with US audiences in mind.
+The depiction of calling a female on the phone was something common for American teenagers in the early '60s but not in Britain, so Lennon purposely put this in to appeal to the youth of America.
+For instance, regarding their song “No Reply” which also mentioned calling a girl on the phone, Lennon explained, "I had the image of walking down the street and seeing her silhouetted in the window and not answering the phone, although I have never called a girl in my life because phones weren’t part of the English child’s life."

-Keeping in mind that Brian Epstein had actually approached Lennon and McCartney in September of 1963 to encourage them to write songs with US audiences in mind, which led to “I Want To Hold Your Hand” being written in this month, it seems quite convincing to conclude that “All I’ve Got To Do” was also written at this time.
-The insertion of the word "yeah," a common American word that had been used to great effect in "She Loves You" as well as in two other songs written around this time, "It Won't Be Long" and "I Want To Hold Your Hand," also adds to the argument that it wasn't written until around September of 1963, although the word could have been inserted into the previously written "All I've Got To Do" when it was recorded.
-Nevertheless, it has to be admitted that, with memories hazy from the passing of time and the untimely death of John Lennon in 1980, there may always be a degree of uncertainty concerning when the song was actually written.
+Keeping in mind that Beatles' manager Brian Epstein had actually encouraged John and Paul in September of 1963 to compose songs with US audiences in mind, “I Want To Hold Your Hand” being the result in that month, it seems quite convincing to conclude that “All I’ve Got To Do” was also composed around then.
+The insertion of the word "yeah," this being the customary American word that had been utilized to great effect in "She Loves You" as well as in two other songs written around this time, "It Won't Be Long" and "I Want To Hold Your Hand," also adds to the argument that "All I've Got To Do" was not composed until around September of 1963, although "yeah" could have been inserted into the previously written song when the band was recording it.
+Nevertheless, it has to be admitted that, with memories hazy from the passing of time and John Lennon's untimely death in 1980, there may always be uncertainty concerning when the song was actually written.

 Recording History

-While the band were on vacation out of the country, George Martin, with Norman Smith and Geoff Emerick as engineers, produced the mono mix of the song on September 30th, 1963.
-The same three staff members created the stereo mix on October 29th, with the engineering assistance of the mysterious B.T.
-Interestingly, when the tapes were given to Capitol Records in the US, they decided to create a mono "Type B" version of the song for the mono edition of the "Meet The Beatles!" album by combining both channels of the stereo mix into one instead of using the superior mono mix created on September 30th, 1963 by George Martin.
+While The Beatles were on vacation and out of the country, producer George Martin and engineers Norman Smith and Geoff Emerick made the mono mix of "All I've Got To Do" on September 30th, 1963 in the control room of EMI Studio Two.
+The same three staff members created the stereo mix on October 29th, 1963 in the control room of EMI Studio Three, with the engineering assistance of an employee with the initials B.T.
+Interestingly, when these mixes were given to Capitol Records in America, they decided to create a mono "Type B" version of the song for the mono edition of the "Meet The Beatles!" album by combining both channels of the stereo mix into one channel instead of using the superior mono mix created on September 30th, 1963 by George Martin.

 Song Structure and Style

-The final measure of the verse actually has a three part use.
-The first would be the standard Beatles ‘break’ which has by now become a hallmark for their early catalog.
-The second use would be an actual return to the exotic syncopated beat which is an appropriate segue into another verse.
-The third use is as an actual beginning of the next verse, since the melody line of the verse begins before the first measure does.
+The final measure of this verse actually has a three part use.
+The first would be their standard "Beatles break" which has by now become a hallmark of their early catalog.
+The second use would be an actual return to the exotic syncopated drum pattern which is an appropriate segue into another verse.
+The third use is as the actual beginning of the following verse, since the melody line of the verse begins before the first measure does.

-Noteworthy in Lennon’s lyrics at the time is his obsession with the Americanism “yeah,” as used to great effect in “She Loves You.”
-Their focus on attracting the US audience was well received, “yeah, yeah, yeah” becoming somewhat of their universal trademark throughout the next year or so.
+Noteworthy in John’s lyrics at this time is his obsession with the Americanism “yeah,” as used to great effect in “She Loves You.”
+The Beatles' focus on attracting the young American audience was quite successful, “yeah, yeah, yeah” becoming the band's trademark throughout the following year or so.
 Unfortunately, the continuation of throwing in the meaningless word “yeah” at the end of a lyric line began to cheapen the music a little.
-As in this case, the line “and when I want to kiss you, yeah” for example, shows that Lennon may have needed to think outside of the box a little bit in order to keep things fresh.
-Not A Second Time,” also recorded on this day, repeated the same gimmick, as well as the very beginning of “I Want To Hold Your Hand.”
+As in this case, the phrase “and when I want to kiss you, yeah” for example, shows that Lennon might have needed to think outside of the box a little bit in order to keep things fresh.
+“Not A Second Time,” also recorded on this day, repeated the same gimmick, along with the opening lyrics to “I Want To Hold Your Hand.”
 Fortunately, this marked the end of the “yeah” trend.

 Capitol's "Meet The Beatles" album